Public-Health-Bioinformatics/versioned_data/README.md

 ## Overview

 This tool can be used on a server both via the command line and via the Galaxy bioinformatics workflow platform using the "Versioned Data" tool.
-Different kinds of content are suited to different archiving technologies, so the system providea alternative storage systems based on archival content.
+Different kinds of content are suited to different archiving technologies, so the system provides a few  storage system choices.

 * Fasta sequences - accession ids, descriptions and their sequences - are suited to storage as 1 line key-value pair records in a key-value store.
 Here we introduce a low-tech file-based database plugin for this kind of data called **Kipper**.
 It is  suited entirely to the goal of producing complete versioned files.
 This covers much of the sequencing archiving problem for reference databases.
 Consult https://github.com/Public-Health-Bioinformatics/kipper for up-to-date information on Kipper.